mikpom/vcf2py/README.md

 ### Parsing genotypes ###

-Genotypes by default declared in as `String` in VCF header.
-However they are rather important so additinal parsing is implemented.
-It can be specified to `VariantFile.read` function with `genotypes` parameter.
-In addition to default `genotypes="string"` on can provide "split" or "sum".
+Genotypes in VCF files are declared as `String` type.
+However they are rather important in genetic analysis so additinal parsing tools are implemented.  `genotypes` parameter of `VariantFile.read` provides additional control.
+In addition to default `genotypes="string"` it allowes `split` or `sum` values.

-Consider the following VCF file
+Consider the following VCF file with three variants in total:

     ##fileformat=VCFv4.2
     ##FORMAT=<ID=GT,Number=1,Type=String,Description="Phased Genotype">